WebAssembly/component-model/design/mvp/Concurrency.md

 wait cancellably and thus cancellation may be silently ignored.

 `subtask.cancel` can be called synchronously or asynchronously.
-If called synchronously, `subtask.cancel` waits until the subtask reaches a resolved state and returns which state was reached.
+If called synchronously, `subtask.cancel` blocks until the subtask reaches a resolved state and returns which state was reached.
 If called asynchronously, then if a cancellable subtask thread is resumed *and* the subtask reaches a resolved state before suspending itself for whatever reason `subtask.cancel` will return which state was reached.
-Otherwise, `subtask.cancel` will return a "blocked" sentinel value and the caller must [wait][waiting] via waitable set until the subtask reaches a resolved state.
+Otherwise, `subtask.cancel` will return a "blocked" sentinel value and the caller must [wait][#waitables-and-waitable-sets] via waitable set until the subtask reaches a resolved state.

 The Component Model does not provide a mechanism to force prompt termination of threads as this can lead to leaks and corrupt state in a still-live component